 MC Musiceditor - free music notation software

 MC Musiceditor uses a modification of the ABC-language which was invented by Chris Walshaw.
 The ABC language is simple to use and can create music scores from basic melodies to a complex symphony score.
-Our modification of the ABC-language makes it, in our opinion, all easier (why?
-Part 1 - Part 2).
+Our modification of the ABC-language makes it, in our opinion, all easier (why? study item 8 of the tutorial section).

 For the convenience of ABC-users, MC Musiceditor 6.0.9 and later is a hybrid version: you can use the MC Musiceditor for MCM-code (default) and ABC-code!
 The trigger is L:mcm_default.
 If found, the code will be interpreted as MCM.
 If L: value doesn't equal to 'mcm_default', the code will be interpreted as ABC.